cindygraffin-pro/cloud-practitionner/readme.md

   - ckecks for app health, published health events

 **CodeDeploy:**
-- deploy our app automatically
+- deploy our app code automatically
 - work with EC2 instances, Fargate, Lambda and on-premises servers -> hybrid service
 - servers/instances must be provisioned and configured ahead of time with the CodeDeploy Agent